cvnlab/GLMsingle/docs/source/wiki.md

 The extent to which using a better HRF improves GLM outcomes (like beta estimates) depends on how different the shape of the timecourse of the chosen HRF is from some alternative default HRF.
 If the shape is only slightly different, beta estimates will only slightly change.
 If the shape is radically different, the beta estimates will change substantially.

 In the brain, hemodynamic timecourses can vary due to variations in vasculature distributions (e.g. close to a vein, far from a vein).
 If the imaging resolution is high, these variations can be substantial.
 How much impact timecourse variations have can also depend on the experiment.
 In general, block designs tend to create experimental predictors that are less affected by HRF variations than event-related designs.
 Thus, for event-related designs especially, getting the HRF right becomes more critical for achieving accurate beta estimates.

+Of course, one general consideration here is that the ability to achieve benefits from HRF selection does depend on signal to noise ratio and the amount of data available.
+If signal to noise is very weak, it may be practically impossible to accurately estimate HRFs.
+In such cases, the user can consider fixing the HRF to a canonical HRF, or perhaps to a subject-specific HRF (for example, as estimated through the diagnostic FIR model).

 ### Why does ridge regression improve beta estimates?